Become a Patient Leader in your community: Email us

 in Washington, D.C.

 We sometimes forget that we do have the power to change things.
-As a Fibromyalgia patient we understand defeat as most of struggle to survive.
+As a Fibromyalgia patient we may feel defeated as most of us struggle to survive.
 A successful campaign is a joint effort that requires numerous people and tools to reach critical mass.
-Many people have become jaded about politics and advocacy, but participating in the process, allows your voice to be heard and it does make a difference!
+By participating in the process, it allows your voice to be heard and it does make a difference!

 Congress represents all of us.
 If we want more research and the cure, we will need to fight for it.
 The NIH needs to do more for Fibromyalgia research and we must let our representatives know!
 Sixty-five percent of House Chiefs of Staff would rather get a request from a constituent for a meeting than from anyone else.